-- (2) The Central Bank - - (a) is a corporation, with perpetual succession; and - (b) shall have a seal; and - (c) may acquire, hold and dispose of property and any other assets; and - (d) may sue or be sued in its corporate name.
+(b) shall have a seal; and

+- (c) may acquire, hold and dispose of property and any other assets; and - (d) may sue or be sued in its corporate name.

-5. BRANCHES AND AGENCIES.
+5. Branches and agencies.

 The Central Bank may establish branches and agencies and appoint agents in Papua New Guinea or elsewhere.